 Before Launching Your Product Or Service, Consider Testing It.
 You can use Focus Groups to Test Your Marketing Message; Obtain Feedback and Fine-Tune It Before Launch.

+Key Takeaways:

 Identify which Channels you should use to Introduce your Product or Service to The Market.